wookey-project/wookeypedia/sphinx/source/tataouine/layout_usage.rst

 All generated header files are based on a generic device description which is defined in the *generated/devinfo.h* file.
-This file is included in the device generated header file and then doesn't need to be explicitely included in the driver.
+This file is included in the device generated header file and then does not need to be explicitly included in the driver.

-The devinfo file generate a dedicated device information structure, which include:
+The devinfo file generate a dedicated device information structure, which includes:
-   * the device's address
+   * the device address
-   * the device's size (in bytes)
+   * the device size (in bytes)
    * the device GPIO table

 The device information structure is defined as the following::